-FIFA to mark the historic 1911 IFA Shield victory when Mohun Bagan beat a British team
+FIFA U-17 World Cup tickets to go on sale at 19:11 IST on May 16.
+Why that time?
+All the details

 To mark the historic victory in the 1911 IFA Shield, FIFA will honour Mohun Bagan by selling tickets for the Under-17 World Cup from May 16.
 The Federation has planned to start selling tickets for the mega event at exactly 19:11 hours (7:11 PM) on Thursday.

-The victory of Mohan Bagan against East Yorkshire on July 29, 1911 was a moment of triumph for the Bengal club which left an indelible mark on the football history of the country.
-It was also a symbolic victory against the British Raj
+The victory for Mohan Bagan against East Yorkshire on July 29, 1911 was a moment of triumph for the Bengal club which left an indelible mark on the football history of the country.
+It was also a symbolic victory against the British Raj.

 It was 1889, two decades after the 1857 Indian rebellion against the British, when the Mohun Bagan club came into existence.
 The Cub was coincidentally established on August 15 by Bhupendranath Basu with the aid of Kirti Mitra and Nilkanta Sen. But on its first anniversary, the name of Mohun Bagan Club changed to Mohun Bagan Athletic Club, on the words of Professor FJ Rowe.